Social Security Bridge Strategy

 If you might live beyond 85, consider delaying social security!
 There is no better longevity insurance than a delay in social security.
 Other annuities don’t come close to the power of delayed social security.

-It is especially important for the high-income earner to delay as long as possible. in a couple This is due to the Widow’s Tax Penalty, where the lesser of the two social security checks stops at the death of the first spouse.
+It is especially important for the high-income earner of a couple to delay as long as possible.
+This is due to the Widow’s Tax Penalty, where the lesser of the two social security checks stops at the first spouse’s death.

-Also, it is very important to get at least to your second bend point in social security!
+Also, getting at least to your second bend point in social security is very important!

 Social Security Bridge Strategy: “Bridge Assets”